 Yep!
 But just make sure that when you whisk the sugar and eggs together, you use a hand whisk and gets lots and lots of air into the mixture until frothy.
 It’s super-important that the sponge mixture is really consistently mixed!

 Oh and when it comes to the buttercream, it might take you a while!
 It can be a bit of a mission, but just make sure you don’t leave any dry mixture at the bottom of the bowl and you should be fine.

-What you will need however is a swiss roll tin – I use this one by Mary Berry and Lakeland, it’s 35cm by 25cm.
+You’ll need is a swiss roll tin – I use this one by Mary Berry and Lakeland, it’s 35cm by 25cm.

 If you’re in a bit of a pinch and don’t have a swiss roll tin, you can easily use a baking tray instead as long as it’s roughly the same size and sides aren’t too low.

 Oh and make sure you have some baking paper – I use Bacofoil.
-You’ll definitely need this to successfully roll up your sponge.
-Don’t forget this chocolate mould I found here on Amazon) if you plan on making the homemade choc orange segments.
+You’ll definitely need this to successfully roll up your sponge and to stop the sponge sticking to the swiss roll tin.

 Can I bake this using the all-in-one method?

 In case you didn’t already know, the all-in-one method involves bunging all your sponge ingredients into a bowl at once and mixing them together.
 That’s instead of adding them gradually.